awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 #### WriteExcel class

-The **WriteExcel** class dynamically creates an Excel report with the MySQL data marked as active.
+The **WriteExcel** class dynamically creates an Excel report with the data marked as active.
 The following code represents this class.

-    package com.aws.services;
+    package com.rxample.services;

     import jxl.CellView;
     import jxl.Workbook;